neondatabase/website/content/docs/use-cases/saas-apps.md

 - **Instant Read Replicas**
   Read replicas on Neon are faster to create, and only add compute (not storage) making them a cost efficient means of separating workloads.

-### Security and Compliance
+### Security and compliance

 ---

 <DefinitionList >

 IP Allow List
-: Scale Plan accounts can lock down database access to specific IP addresses or ranges.
+: Scale and Business Plan accounts can lock down database access to specific IP addresses or ranges.

 SOC 2 Type 2 Compliant
 : Neon has been SOC 2 Type 2 Compliant since Dec 2, 2023.
 View full compliance details in the [Trust Center](https://trust.neon.tech/).